timiadejumo/phase_2_project/README.md

 # Analyzing King County Real Estate

--Chris, Tim, 'Timi
+-Student Names: Chris Helmerson, Tim Cleary, 'Timi Adejumo

 ## Overview

 We have been contracted by a building company, Flatiron Construction Co., newly located in King County, WA.
 They want to enter the housing market and are unsure of which features of a new house are most important when looking to build and sell.
 We have been asked to source relevant data and provide the needed information.

 ---

 ### **Business Understanding**
 At the onset, there are a lot of decisions a home builder must make.
 A home builder's dream is to make homes that tick all of the boxes on the buyer's checklist.
 However, the question a builder wants answered is exactly what the buyer wants in a home.
 Our client, Flatiron Construction Co. has given us the opportunity to answer that question as they foray into King County.
+Currently, builders are facing major challenges, including escalation of prices of and a shortage of building materials, and labor shortages.
+On the other hand, the demand for homes has not slowed down.
+This means builders, like never before, must make the most use of the resources available.

 ---